 The intended use of a room is an essential factor when considering its lighting scheme.
 A room’s function dictates the position of any focal points and the general level of brightness required throughout.
 Unlike traditional lighting involving a single central pendant light plus additional table and standard lamps as required, LED downlights can be located strategically to assemble a lighting solution tailored to the precise needs of the room.

 Dimmable downlights give you added control over your lighting, allowing you to adjust your light levels to suit your various needs.
 Dimming gives you the option of installing downlights that provide ‘too much’ light then reducing the lighting level manually as required – rather than attempt creating a single ‘ideal’ lighting level that will be fixed permanently.
 To avoid buzzing and possible damage to the bulbs themselves, select a ‘trailing edge’ dimmer rather than a ‘leading edge’ dimmer.
 If you require more information about these two types of dimmer, it can easily be found online.

-Extreme care must always be taken whenever electricity is used in a wet environment.
+By the way, when you are arranging and positioning led ceiling downlights in the bathroom, you need to care about the electricity is used in a wet environment.
 There are strict regulations that must be followed.
 To understand these regulations, you must know about bathroom zones and IP ratings.

 There are four zones in a bathroom: 0, 1, 2 and the Outside Zone.
 Each zone has specific requirements regarding how well protected a light fitting must be against moisture, as indicated by its IP rating.
 IP stands for Ingress Protection, and the degree of protection offered is denoted by two digits: the first refers to how dustproof it is (0 min. to 6 max.), the second refers to how waterproof it is (0 min. to 8 max.).